microsoft/nni/docs/StartExperiment.md

 ### 2.1 Check environment
 1. Check if there is an old experiment running
 2. Check if the port of restfurl server is free.
-3. Validate the content of config yml file.
+3. Validate the content of config YAML file.
 4. Prepare a config file to to record the information of this experiment.

 ### 2.2 Start restful server